JayeshBainwad/CryptoTracker/README.md

 - [Jetpack Compose](https://developer.android.com/jetpack/compose) for modern Android UI
 - [Ktor](https://ktor.io/) for robust API consumption
 - [MPAndroidChart](https://github.com/PhilJay/MPAndroidChart) for charting
-- Special thanks to [Philipp Lackner (PlCoding)](https://www.youtube.com/@PhilippLackner) for his excellent free course on building a Crypto Tracker app using Clean Architecture, MVVM, and Compose.
+- Special thanks to [Philipp Lackner (PlCoding)](https://www.youtube.com/@PhilippLackner) for his excellent free course on building a Crypto Tracker app using Clean Architecture, MVI, and Compose.
 This project is inspired by that course and built with additional improvements for learning purposes.

 ---